 The Ocean Course at Kiawah Island

-As for closer to the greens, the land movement is tied into the surrounding dunesland and marshland areas.
-Heaps and heaps of time was spent getting these green sites just right, a feat that isonly accomplished when the architect spends as much time on site as the Dyes did.
-Gone are the sharp edges of his early 1980s work andthe manufactured look of PGA West or TPC at Sawgrass.
-Instead, the greens and the coursein general enjoy a naturallook that is consistent with its dunesland setting.
+A prime benefit of moving so much sand was to create several tumbling fairways such as at the third, tenth, eleventh, twelfth, and sixteenth.
+The graceful sweep of these rolling fairways through the dunes is an element that separates the The Ocean Course from other Lowcountry courses.
+Closer to the greens, the land movement is tied into the surrounding dunesland and marshland areas.
+An inordinate amount of time was spent fussing about the green sites and getting them just right, a feat that is only accomplished when the architect spends as much time on site as the Dyes and crew did.
+Gone are the sharp edges present at some of his early 1980s such as PGA West or TPC at Sawgrass.
+Instead, the greens and the course enjoy a softer appearance consistent with its coastal setting.

 Holes to Note

 First hole, 395/365 yards; Dye eases the golfer into the round with lots of room off the tee and a green with a bail-out area left.
 Though it is the farthest hole from the ocean, the dull roar of the surf is still heard, which hints at how special the round is likely to be.